aws-samples/serverless-patterns/rabbitmq-private-lambda-java-sam/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-## Run the Cloudformation template to create the Amazon MQ (Apache ActiveMQ) Cluster and Client EC2 machine
+## Run the Cloudformation template to create the Amazon MQ (RabbitMQ) Cluster and Client EC2 machine

-* [Run the Cloudformation template using the file ActiveMQAndClientEC2.yaml] - You can go to the AWS Cloudformation console, create a new stack by specifying the template file.
+* [Run the Cloudformation template using the file RabbitMQAndClientEC2.yaml] - You can go to the AWS Cloudformation console, create a new stack by specifying the template file.
 You can keep the defaults for input parameters or modify them as necessary.
 Wait for the Cloudformation stack to be created.
-This Cloudformation template will create an Amazon MQ (Apache ActiveMQ) cluster.
+This Cloudformation template will create an Amazon MQ (RabbitMQ) cluster.
 It will also create an EC2 machine that you can use as a client.

 * [Connect to the EC2 machine] - Once the CloudFormation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
 Note: You may need to wait for some time after the CloudFormation stack is created, as some UserData scripts continue running after the Cloudformation stack shows Created.